 2. Decide How Long It Will Take to Complete Your To-Dos

-Once you have ‘emptied your head,’ go through your list and estimate how long it will take to complete each to-do.
+Once you have emptied your head, go through your list and estimate how long it will take to complete each to-do.

 As you go through your list, you will find quite a few to-dos will only take you five or ten minutes.
 Others will take longer, often up to several hours.

 Do not worry about that at this stage.
 Just focus on estimating how long you will need to complete each task to the best of your ability.
-Here’s How to Cultivate a More Meaningful To Do List.

 3. Take Advantage of Parkinson’s Law

-Now here’s a little trick I learned a long time ago.
-Parkinson’s Law states that work will fill the time you have available to complete it, and us humans are terrible at estimating how long something will take:((Odhable: Genesis of Parkinson’s Law))
+Here’s a little trick I learned a long time ago to help when work feels overwhelming.
+Parkinson’s Law states that work will fill the time you have available to complete it, and we humans are terrible at estimating how long something will take:

 Reducing the time you estimate something will take gives you two advantages.
 The first is you get your work done quicker, obviously.
-The second is you put yourself under a little time pressure and in doing so you reduce the likelihood you will be distracted or allow yourself to procrastinate.
+The second is that you put yourself under a little time pressure, and in doing so you reduce the likelihood you will be distracted or allow yourself to procrastinate.

 4. Use the Power of Your Calendar